 "I am a firm believer in T-levels," he said.
 "As I have said before, I want them to become as famous as A-levels, and I want to ensure that we get them right.
 As many young people as possible should have the advantage of studying for and successfully completing a T-level."

-T-Levels recently caused controversy when Mr Zahawi announced that the government were scrapping the requirements to study English and Maths.
+T-Levels has in the past caused controversy when the then-education secretary Mr Zahawi announced that the government were scrapping the requirements to study English and Maths.

 Previously T Level students would need to pass their English and Maths GCSE in order to pass their T Level course.
 However, in January 2022 the government removed this as they thought the rule was preventing students from signing up to T Levels.

-“We are absolutely clear that English and maths should remain central to T-level programmes,” the education secretary said.
-“But we do not want to unnecessarily inhibit talented students from accessing T-levels simply because of the additional hurdle that reaching level 2 in English and maths represents.
-That is why I can also announce today that we will remove the English and maths exit requirements from T-levels.”
+"We are absolutely clear that English and maths should remain central to T-level programmes," Zahawi said at the time.
+"But we do not want to unnecessarily inhibit talented students from accessing T-levels simply because of the additional hurdle that reaching level 2 in English and maths represents.
+That is why I can also announce today that we will remove the English and maths exit requirements from T-levels."